raselmandol/git-ml/SETUP.md

 3. **Enable GitHub Pages:**
    - Go to Settings → Pages
-   - Source: "GitHub Actions"
+   - Build and deployment
+   - Deploy from a branch
+   - Branch: "/docs"
-   - The interactive demo will be available at `https://raselmandol.github.io/git-ml/`
+   - The interactive demo will be available at `https://your-github-username.github.io/git-ml/`

 ### Automatic Training Schedule